privacy-scaling-explorations/zkevm-specs/specs/opcode/F0CREATE_F5CREATE2.md

 If the initialization call is successful, the new address will be pushed to the stack.
 If not, 0 will be pushed instead.

 The gadget does several things in the caller's call context:
-1. Do following pre-checks, stack depth, sender's balance, sender's nonce and contract address existence.
-If any one of them fails, restores the caller's context.
+1. Perform the following pre-checks: check the stack depth, validate the sender's balance, verify the sender's nonce, and ensure the existence of the contract address.
+If any of these checks fail, restore the caller's context.
 2. Expands memory
 3. Add `new_address` to the access list
 4. Calculate gas cost for this step.